LeoRiether/CodeforcesPP/README.md

 ### Codeforces extension pack

 # Installing
-Go to the latest [release](https://github.com/LeoRiether/CodeforcesPP/releases/) and download `script.user.js`
+First you need a userscript manager, like [Tampermonkey](https://www.tampermonkey.net) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+Then, go to the latest [release](https://github.com/LeoRiether/CodeforcesPP/releases/), download `script.user.js` and add it as as userscript.

 # Development
 Run `yarn build` to build with Parcel